rrostt/hassio-backup-s3/README.md

 # Hassio Addon for Backing up to S3 Bucket

-Add-on for uploading backups of your Home Assistant configs to AWS S3.
+Add-on for uploading hass.io snapshots to AWS S3.

-## Usage
+## Installation

 Save files in /addons/buckets3 on your hassio machine.